Ms. Elizabeth Keller, Art

 Hello Ozona Families!
 I am excited to be back another year at Ozona as the full-time gifted teacher.
 Students who are gifted have learning needs that go beyond what is traditionally offered in the regular classroom.
 The nature of their needs require differentiated learning opportunities to allow them to pursue topics in greater depth and/or challenge than they traditionally would.
 That’s where gifted pull-out comes in.
 Students who are determined to be gifted through the district’s eligibility process and have developed their educational plan in a meeting with me will come to my classroom one full day a week for their differentiated learning instruction.

 I am certified to teach Elementary Education (K-6) and possess gifted education and ESOL endorsements in the State of Florida.
 I have experience teaching in a general education classroom, in a full-time gifted model classroom, and as a pull-out gifted services teacher.
-I have my Bachelor’s degree in Elementary Education from the University of South Florida and am currently pursuing my Master’s degree online from the American College of Education in STEM Education.
+I have my Bachelor’s degree in Elementary Education from the University of South Florida and am currently pursuing my Master’s degree online.
 I look forward to this upcoming school year and developing your child’s learning outside of their traditional classroom to reach their full potential.
-Go Ospreys!

 Ozona students get music class once a week for 45 minutes with a certified music specialist.
 Students learn music through a variety of resources, including our Yamaha MIE keyboard lab, World drumming equipment, Ipad composing stations, Orff Instruments, singing and movement activities.
 Recorders are also a part of the 4th and 5th grade curriculum.
 4th and 5th grade students also have the opportunity to sing in the Osprey Chorus.

-Coach Boychuk, Coach Harty and Coach Ruffino, Physical Education
+Coach Boychuk, Coach Ruffino, and Coach Starck, Physical Education

 Introduction to the Ozona Physical Education Program Goals